 John-Paul has prepared non-evaluative views of the child reports for more than ten years and written extensively on children’s participation in justice processes, including interviewing children, hearing children’s views in family law disputes and drafting children’s affidavits.
 His expertise is invaluable when independent counsel is required to prepare the affidavit of a young person or provide children and youth with legal advice.

 John-Paul connects easily with children and is able to explain the legal issues affecting their interests in a clear, understandable way.
 He takes a sensitive approach when providing children’s legal services, seeking always to protect children from conflict between the adults in their lives and to ensure that the legal proceedings between parents have the least possible impact on children.

 Independent legal advice

-John-Paul respects the rights of individuals to make settle their legal disputes as they wish.
-He will explain the law clearly and concisely, as well as the range of alternative settlement possibilities and the range of likely results should the dispute be resolved through litigation instead of by agreement.
+John-Paul respects the rights of individuals to settle their legal disputes as they wish.
+He will explain the law clearly and concisely, as well as the range of alternative settlement possibilities and the range of likely results should the dispute be resolved through the courts instead of by agreement.